This page retains links to the origins of this blogging project back in 2001, and is organized in three parts:

 - I’m not agnostic – too important a question.

 - I’m not anti-theist – theology is an important aspect of metaphysics, and anyway, theists are human too.

 - I’m a non-theist – the world as I see it doesn’t need a personal, omniscient, omnipotent, causal agent of a god to explain how it works.

 Educated in science & technology, I’m an engineer – so scientific principles founded in physics are pretty fundamental to that.
 But engineering (using ingenuity to make things happen) is about people and human nature too, and applies all the way from individual decision-making, through all levels of human group activity up to the highest levels of governance.
-I was first introduced to humanism in the early 1980′s, and have considered myself a humanist ever since, though it never needed to be a public issue until the recent rise of the new-atheism vs religious-fundamentalism wars.
+I’ve consciously been a humanist since about 1980, when a (humanist) mentor at work pointed out that a humanist was what I was.
+I had a humanist wedding in 1981, at which that mentor was a guest and a few years later I went to his humanist funeral.
+I’ve consider myself a humanist ever since I became aware, but it never needed to be a public issue until the 21st century rise of the new-atheism vs religious-fundamentalism wars.

 I’m against religious fundamentalism, because I’m against fundamentalism of any kind, including scientific (scientistic) fundamentalism.
 I don’t define myself by what I’m against, I define myself by what I’m for.

 So, more specific than mere “tolerance” is respect for fellow humans and the cosmos around us.
 Mockery and insults are not a general human right, other than by exception, from a self-evident starting position of respect and mutual understanding or a self-evident role as court-jester.
 Critical thinking doesn’t mean all debate and argument should be based on disagreement.
 Science demands that error is discovered and communicated without bias, but not all human activity is scientific.
 Totally free communication is not always best, and war, even metaphorical verbal warfare, is rarely the whole answer.